Thelukepet/course/background/scala.md

 # Scala

+If you want to practice your Scala, you can try out any Scala command through the Spark-notebook.
+However, for some tutorials, it may work out better if you have a separate Scala environment to work in.

 ## Scala Docker container

 The first option is to install a different Docker container that comes with Scala pre-installed: